dataobservatory-eu/dataset/cran-comments.md

 replaced these with example URIs hosted on the package website that do return HTTP 200 and are published in both HTML and Turtle format.
 This removes the 404 check while retaining the intended illustration of example IRIs.

+Furthermore, on https://win-builder.r-project.org/, while testing, once the Eurostat metadata definition server failed.
+This is extremely unexpected, but I replaced this definition with that of the Statistical Data and Metadata eXchange, i.e., to http://purl.org/linked-data/sdmx/2009/dimension#refArea.
+(This is a permanent IRI not an URL, therefore no https.)